monday.com vs ClickUp vs Smartsheet for Task Management Without Virtual Assistants 2026

 Q: Why does monday.com's pricing scale poorly for larger agencies?

-A: monday.com uses per-seat pricing starting at $12/user/month (minimum 3 seats), meaning a 20-person agency pays $240/month on Standard tier versus $140/month for ClickUp Unlimited.
-Users consistently report the cost becomes prohibitive above 10 team members.
+A: monday.com uses per-seat pricing starting at $12/user/month on annual billing (minimum 3 seats), meaning a 20-person agency pays $240/month on Standard tier versus $140/month for ClickUp Unlimited.
+Users report (per G2 and community feedback) the cost becomes prohibitive above 10 team members.

 Q: Which platform works best for agencies managing multiple client projects simultaneously?